Food is a Signaling Substance: Why Processed Foods are Harmful to Health

 It is easy to lose sight of the reasons why we eat.
 We feel hungry and immediately think of calories—eating to fill up.
 The real reasons our bodies need food goes beyond the ingestion of calories.
 Food, by nature, is a signaling substance.

-The chemical composition of food, its vitamins and phytonutrients, send signals to our cells designating how the genes will express themselves; this means that every time we eat we tell our bodies which genes to turn on, and which genes to turn off.
+The chemical composition of food, its vitamins and phytonutrients, sends signals to our cells designating how the genes will express themselves; this means that every time we eat we tell our bodies which genes to turn on, and which genes to turn off.
 Did you know that there is more gene expression within two hours after eating than any other time of the day?
 This is the fascinating world of nutrigenomics, the idea that food is information not merely calories.

 Processed Foods and Gene Expression